Samoftheforrest/milestone-project-one/docs/README.md

 ### Object-fit property for imagess
 I discovered how to use the 'object-fit: cover' property to make images fill their container after reading this [Stack Overflow](https://stackoverflow.com/questions/34247337/object-fit-not-affecting-images) question.
 I used what I learned from this thread on several of the images on my page.

+### General Thanks
+- I would like to thank my mentor, Simen, for all of his support and guidance through this project.
+- I would like to thank Unsplash for providing a fantastic selection of free-to-use images.
+- I would like to thank my partner, Laura, for testing my website and providing feedback for improvements.